Last updated on December 5, 2022

 What Are Infinite Combos?

-This one is not about a single infinite combo, but a single card that has the potential to enable multiple infinite combos.
-Its ability looks pretty insignificant at first, but combined with certain cards, it can help you produce infinite mana, buff your creatures with a gazillion counters and draw at the same time, or even have infinite turns.
+The Temur Sabertooth has the potential to enable multiple infinite combos.
+Its ability looks pretty insignificant at first but combined with certain cards, it can help you produce infinite mana, buff your creatures with a gazillion counters and draw at the same time, or even have infinite turns.

-So, here’s our first one.
-You need Temur Sabertooth, 12 mana, and Zacama, Primal Calamity.
+You need Temur Sabertooth, access to mana from lands, and Zacama, Primal Calamity.
 With Temur Sabertooth already on the board, tap your lands for 12 mana and play Zacama.
 As it enters the battlefield, Zacama will untap all your lands.
-Then you can use your floating mana to return it to your hand with Temur Sabertooth’s ability, which nets you an additional mana.
+Then you can use your floating mana to return it to your hand with Temur Sabertooth’s ability, which nets you additional mana.

-This is where the infinite combo comes into play: as your lands are untapped again, you can repeat the process until you gain infinite life.
+This is where the infinite combo comes into play: as your lands are untapped again, you can repeat the process until you choose to stop.
+You now have infinite colorless mana, infinite enters and leaves the battlefield triggers.
 You can even play some enchantments that double your mana to gain faster access to this combo, like Mirari's Wake.

 More info

-Another combo you can use with Temur Sabertooth allows you to take infinite turns.
-This time you need two other cards: Time Warp and Archaeomancer.
-Once you’ve got all three ready to go, you only need enough mana to use them one after the other.
+A combo you can use with Temur Sabertooth allows you to take infinite turns.
+You need two other cards: Time Warp and Archaeomancer.
+Once you’ve got Sabertooth in play and the other two in hand, you only need enough mana () to use them one after the other.

-First, play Time Warp and return it to your hand with Archaeomancer.
-Next, use Temur Sabertooth’s ability to get Archaeomancer back to your hand.
+First, play Time Warp, target yourself, and return it to your hand with Archaeomancer.
+Next, use Temur Sabertooth’s ability to bounce Archaeomancer back into your hand.
 This is a certain win if your opponent doesn’t have a way to remove one of your creatures since you’ll be the only player that is, you know, playing.
-You can also replace Archaeomancer and Time Warp with any sorcery that gives you another turn before heading to the graveyard like Time Stretch or Time Walk plus a creature that allows you to bring a sorcery back from the dead.

 A simple but effective combo that lets you create an infinite number of creatures to finish your opponent.
 First, get Deceiver Exarch on the battlefield and then play Kiki-Jiki, Mirror Breaker targeting Exarch to create a copy of it.
 The new Exarch comes to the battlefield and untaps Kiki-Jiki.
 Repeat the process as many times as needed to finish your opponent since Exarch’s tokens will have haste.

 This is also known as the Splinter Twin combo because the namesake enchantment works the same way as Kiki.
-You can also use Pestermite or Zealous Conscripts for your untapper.
+You can also use Pestermite or Zealous Conscripts for your untapping.

 More info